inkibit/holonspace-multiplayer-start-project/README.md

 - As long as you are connected to the internet, you should see the inkibit connecting screen then you will be in Holonspace.
 This is your own app version.
 - Send apk to other people or install to other headsets to play in the same Holonspace.

+##Notes
+- When you reopen the project you might find you get a message about deleting old files.
+You can safely delete them.

 ###
 Customising Holonspace - You will always need lobby up there as the first screen but the next scene but you can add any new scene next and it will load - as long as you have the scene set up properly for Holonspace to work.
 If you're not sure, duplicate the room screen from the Holoncore folder and